-Gilkis served in the mythological 8200 SIGINT Unit of Israeli Intelligence for 17 years, and was awarded the highest “Award for Israeli National Security” by the President of Israel.
+For 17 years, Gilkis served in the mythical 8200 SIGINT unit of Israeli intelligence and was awarded the highest award for Israeli national security projects, The Israel Defense Prize by the President of Israel.

 He served as the first Israeli military attaché to Poland and Hungary.
 In addition to his diversified career, he has devoted most of his free time to neuro-science, health and nutrition.

-He is the author of the books: Unlock Bliss, a memoir of getting happier and The Secret of Life, a memoir of getting younger.
+He is the author of the books: Unlock Bliss, a Memoir Of Getting Happier and The Secret of Life, a Memoir Of Getting Younger.

-He is a vegan, and a practitioner of both yoga and meditation.
+He is a vegan, and a practitioner of both yoga and Transcendental Meditation.